hail-is/hail/README.md

 To get started using Hail:

-- follow the installation insturctions in [Getting Started](https://hail.is/hail/getting_started.html)
+- follow the installation instructions in [Getting Started](https://hail.is/hail/getting_started.html)
 - try the [Tutorial](https://hail.is/hail/tutorial.html), read the [Overview](https://hail.is/hail/overview.html), and explore the [Python API](https://hail.is/hail/index.html)
 - chat with the Hail team in the [Hail Gitter](https://gitter.im/hail-is/hail) room